Getting involved at NTU

 - attending your course induction – meeting the people who you’ll be learning alongside for the next few years.

 - doing your own bit to make sure your new home is a happy one – chat to everyone you see in your new accommodation.
 Bond over a cup of tea, and don’t be afraid to knock on your new neighbour’s door.
-Even if you don’t live in halls, our Welcome Week events are designed to keep you fully included in the NTU experience.
+Even if you don’t live in halls, our Winter Welcome events are designed to keep you fully included in the NTU experience.

 Helping you settle in